 Previously Theodore has worked as a project architect for the offices of Peter Eisenman and Zaha Hadid.
 In 2013 the Association for Computer-Aided Design in Architecture awarded him The ACADIA award of excellence for his educational work directing the AADRL.
 His published books include Adaptive Ecologies: Correlated Systems of Living (2013), Enabling (2010) and forthcoming Behavior (2018).
 Theodore received his BArch from the New Jersey Institute of Technology, his MArch from the Architectural Association and his PhD from UCL Bartlett School of Architecture.

 Is an artist and interactive designer.
-He is the head of user experience and design for Gilt Groupe and has also been the design director for Heavy, and a faculty member at Rutgers School of Art teaching interactive design.
+He is the VP of User Experience and Design for HBC and previously VP of Design and Head of Creative for Gilt Groupe.
+Stephen is a faculty member at Rutgers University teaching design thesis.
 He has directed projects for clients such as Samsung Interactive, Matador Records, The Beggars Group, and XL Records.
 Stephen was named Creative Review’s One to Watch and has exhibited and lectured about his work internationally.

 Stephen received an MA in Communication and Interaction Design at Central St. Martins School of Art and Design in London and his BFA with honors from Mason Gross School of the Arts, Rutgers University.